 Dodd: How are Davis portfolios currently positioned and what exposures are emphasized?

 Peter: We can look at Davis New York Venture Fund as a proxy for our large cap strategies.
-It has currently about 43 holdings, and the forward P/E is about 15 times.1 That is very reasonable, and corresponds to about a 6.6% earnings yield.
-Within the businesses the portfolio holds, earnings per share grew a little over 17% on an annualized basis over the last five years.2 I think that is also a surprising result.
+It has currently about 43 holdings, and the forward P/E is about 15 times.1 Within the businesses the portfolio holds, earnings per share grew a little over 17% on an annualized basis over the last five years.2 I think that is also a surprising result.
 It reflects the ongoing health we see in the corporate sector.

 We have a few different themes at work in the portfolio.
 For example, a long-time theme for our team has been financial services, and specifically what we consider to be high-grade financials.
 This would include the likes of Berkshire Hathaway, Capital One Financial, JP Morgan Chase and Chubb, among others.
 Financials represent a little over 35% of the portfolio.